Michelle Grabner: Work

 Her work is in the collection of the Art Museum of West Virginia University, Morgantown; Walker Art Center, Minneapolis; the Milwaukee Art Museum; the Museum of Contemporary Art, Chicago; DaimlerChrysler Collection, Berlin; Musée d'art moderne Grand-Duc Jean, Luxembourg; Smithsonian American Art Museum, Washington, DC; the Indianapolis Museum of Art; the Allen Memorial Art Museum, Oberlin, OH; the Madison Museum of Contemporary Art, Madison, WI; the Museum of Fine Arts, Boston, MA; the RISD MUSEUM, Providence, RI; the Sheldon Museum of Art, Lincoln, NE; Mount Holyoke College Art Museum, South Hadley, MA; the Wellin Museum of Art, Hamilton College, Clinton, NY; the Bates College, Lewiston, ME; and the Victoria and Albert Museum, London among others.
 The Museum of Contemporary Art Cleveland presented her first solo retrospective, Michelle Grabner, "I Work From Home", November 1, 2013 - February 16, 2014.
-The Indianapolis Museum of Art, MOCA Cleveland, Illinois State Galleries, and INOVA at University of Wisconsin-Milwaukee have each hosted survey exhibitions of Grabner's work.
-Her work has been commissioned by the Art Preserve, John Michel Kohler Art Center, Sheboygan, WI; the Columbus Public Library, Dublin Branch, OH; and Sculpture Milwaukee, Milwaukee WI.

-Grabner is presently represented by James Cohan, New York; EFREMIDIS, Berlin/Seoul; Rocket Gallery, London, and Green Gallery, Milwaukee among others.
-Notable recent solo exhibitions include A Minor Survey at MICKEY, Chicago (2023); Similitude at EFREMIDIS, Berlin (2022); and Michelle Grabner at James Cohan, New York (2021).
-Her work has been included in group exhibitions at Gallery Gisela Clement, Bonn, Germany; the Cleveland Museum of Art, Cleveland; La Mama Galleria, New York; and PS, Amsterdam, Netherlands among many others.
-She has participated in residencies at the Atlantic Center for the Art, Master Teacher, New Smyrna Beach, Florida; Arts/Industry, Foundry Kohler Company, Kohler, Wisconsin; and Bullseye Glass, Portland, Oregon.

-She is a National Academician at the National Academy of Design; a Lifetime Distinguished Artist at the Union League Club of Chicago; a Trustee and member of the Acquisition Committee, Milwaukee Art Museum; holds a seat on the advisory Committee of the CUE Foundation New York; is a member of the International Association of Art Critics; and an Artist Pension and Trust Participant.
-Grabner is currently the Kohler Company Arts/Industry curator.

 Grabner co-curated the 2014 Whitney Museum Biennial and curated the 2016 Portland Biennial.
 She was the Artistic Director for the inaugural exhibition, FRONT International, the 2018 Cleveland Triennial for Contemporary Art, titled "An American City."

-A 2023 Artforum review describes Grabner's "enduring interest in vernacular patterns drawn from domestic life" which informs works that "dazzle with intricate geometries—fractal arrays of flowers, starbursts, swirls, spirals—all of which emerge from deep histories of ornamentation that go back into antiquity and loop forward to grandmothers’ afghans."